 Applying for a planning permit or amending a permit

 Make sure you are clear in what you are proposing.
 You will be required to provide detailed plans and outline of what your proposal is for any application.
-Consult with the Planning Scheme and the community map to see which zones and overlays affect your property.

 The planning report search provides you with a free and easy summary of planning information relating to your property.